Analog spacetimes from nonrelativistic Goldstone modes in spinor condensates

 We can form a complete basis for $\mathfrak{h} = \spn\{\tau_k\}$.
 The original Lie algebra then separates into two sub-spaces; $\mathfrak{g} = \mathfrak{h} \oplus \mathfrak{h}^c$, where $\mathfrak{h}^c$ is simply the complement of $\mathfrak{h}$.
 It is useful to form an explicit basis for $\mathfrak{h}^c \equiv \spn\{\sigma_l\}$ so that $\mathfrak{g} = \spn\{\tau_k\}\cup\{ \sigma_l\} = \spn\{\sigma_l, \tau_k\}$.
 Formally, $\mathfrak{h}^c$ is isomorphic to the quotient algebra $\mathfrak{g}/\mathfrak{h}$, and the basis elements $\sigma_l$ are isomorphic to coset spaces.

+{For the sake of simplicity, in this work we will only concern ourselves with systems which have homogeneous spin orders, and focus on the effects of inhomogeneous condensate textures, as this is already very interesting and non-trivial.
+However, our proof can be extended to include the most general case which has both inhomogeneous spin and condensate textures.
+The resulting expression for the Goldstone mode effective action is given in Appendix~\ref{app:spin-textures}.
+Studying the effects of inhomogeneous spin order is both challenging and of great interest, as it involves the introduction of a non-Abelian connection in spacetime.
+We leave this problem open, to be addressed in future works.

-It is important to emphasize that, although in general the mean-field $\Psi_0(x)$ may break the symmetry group $G$ down to different subgroups $H=H(x)$ at each spacetime point, we do not consider this in full generality since it leads to a very complicated (but interesting) structure involving a non-Abelian connection on the spacetime.
-However, we later consider {\it flowing} condensates which inhomogeneously break the $U(1)$ subgroup of $G$.
+More precisely, we will assume that, although in general the mean-field $\Psi_0(x)$ may break the symmetry group $G$ down to different subgroups $H=H(x)$ at each spacetime point, we will only consider mean-fields which have subgroups $H(x)$ which only differ in the Abelian phase subgroup, and thus have a homogeneous spin mean-field.}

 We now examine the quadratic fluctuations of the field $\Psi$ about the mean-field by expanding the Lagrangian in powers of $\delta\Psi(x) = \Psi(x) - \Psi_0(x)$.
 This separates into two distinct contributions; the massless Goldstone modes $\theta_l(x)$ which correspond to spontaneously broken symmetries, and massive fields $\beta_n(x)$ which describe all the remaining modes.
 Each Goldstone mode corresponds to a broken generator $\sigma_l \in \bar{\mathfrak{h}}$ acting on the mean-field condensate $\Psi_0(x)$.
 These contribute to the fluctuation action as